vegaprotocol/specs/specs/0000-mm-mechanics.md

 ### Measuring liquidity obligation from commitment
 Each market maker has a _market making obligation_ specified by the network at a point in time and measured in siskas.

-The liquidity obligations they make (in siskas) is converted from the commitment amount using, a per-asset network parameter `siskas_to_bond_in_asset_X` as follows:
+The liquidity obligations they make (in siskas) is converted from the commitment amount using, a network parameter `siskas_to_bond` as follows:
 ``` mm_liquidity_obligation = liquidity_commitment x siskas_to_bond_in_asset_X.```